 Final Thoughts

 This is where we end the visual programming vs traditional programming race.
 With visual programming winning the choice game here, let’s just say it will help you create an app from scratch.
-The catch here is you’ll build it without having to write any code.
+The catch here is that you’ll build it without having to write any code.
 Using a no-code app builder, you can simply bring any app idea to life without having to deal with the hassle of the development team or any other IT teams that might cloud your app vision and try to control the way your app’s being created.

 This is all unnecessary with nandbox. nandbox, which is the only native app builder in the market that will allow you to create and build an app from scratch without using a single line of code for your app.